-Agape Trust is a family based initiative that provides personal help necessary to prevent children being separated from their parents/mothers and placed in an institution.
+Agape Trust is a family based initiative that provides personal help necessary to prevent children being separated from their parents/mothers and placed in an institutional orphanage.

 Our work consists of full time, all-round care and assistance provided for both mother and child in our home in order to help the young mother to mature, build self-esteem and confidence and develop the life-skills necessary for the challenges of parenthood and responsible living in the society.